tanay-nagde/railverse/README.md

+#RailVerse
-# Train Ticket Booking System
+# Railway Reservation System

 This is a simple web application for booking train tickets.
 It allows users to search for trains, view available tickets, and book tickets for their desired journey.